postgrespro/pg_variables/README.md

 (1 row)
 ```

-You can delete variables or hole packages:
+You can delete variables or whole packages:

 ```sql
 SELECT pgv_remove('vars', 'int1');